xsuchy/ada-zangemann-cz/illustrations/README.md

 Different pages use different colors for the capitals.

-Some publishers and priting services are not able to handle transparency, which is why a background color is required.
+Some publishers and printing services are not able to handle transparency, which is why a background color is required.
 For most pages the background color is full white.